dmbarbour/Sirea/README.md

 The use of `Maybe` allows sequential signals to be combined on a single update stream, and supports efficient implementation of the asynchronous sum type (`x :|: y`) (see below).

 **Note:** The `Nothing` value used here does not represent failure.
-Let me repeat that: the `Nothing` value **does not** represent failure.
-Failure must be represented as an active signal.
+Failure must always be represented by an active signal.
 E.g. if I want to represent the possibility that the keyboard is inaccessible, then I'd need to use a type like `Either KeyState Error` for the active signal.
 This is necessary for RDP's *duration coupling* invariant, and is preferable because it allows RDP behaviors to observe failure and take appropriate action.

 ### Representing Concrete Signals